-The City Gate Urban Renewal Area ("URA" or "Plan Area") is located in the City of Colorado Springs in El Paso County.
+The City Gate 2.0 Urban Renewal Area ("URA" or "Plan Area") is located in the City of Colorado Springs in El Paso County.
 The Plan Area is comprised of 13 parcels on approximately 11.63 acres of land.
-The boundaries of the Plan Area to which this Plan applies includes West Cimarron Street to the north, West Rio Grande Street to the south, Sahwatch Street to the east, and the railroad to the west, as shown below in Figure 1.
+The boundaries of the Plan Area to which this Plan applies includes West Cimarron Street to the north, West Rio Grande Street to the south, Sahwatch Street to the east, and the railroad to the west, as shown below in Figure 1 and described more particularly in EXIBIT A.